-- (a) financial liabilities at fair value through profit or loss.
+- (a) financial liabilities at fair value.
 Such liabilities, including derivatives that are liabilities, shall be subsequently measured at fair value; - (b) financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the continuing involvement approach applies.